ECS-251-W2020/final-project-synapse/meetings/week3_feb24.md

 ### TODO for this week

-1. Core functionality + instrumenter should be completed
+1. Core functionality with instrumenter should be completed

 2. Run TSVD + past work on benchmarks